srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

 The `FlexRIC <https://gitlab.eurecom.fr/mosaic5g/flexric>`_ framework provides `O-RAN Alliance <https://www.o-ran.org/>`_ compliant E2 node Agent emulators, a NearRT-RIC and xApps written in C/C++ and Python.
 For the purpose of presenting the usage of E2 interface exposed by srsRAN Project gNodeB, we use the NearRT-RIC and an example KPM monitoring xApp from the FlexRIC framework.

 The O-RAN specifications are evolving and FlexRIC is under development with multiple tracks (i.e. git branches).
-Therefore, different versions of E2 protocols (i.e. E2AP, E2SM, E2SM_KPM) and xApp examples are present on different git branches.
-Currently the srsRAN Project gNB is **only** compatible with the ``e2ap-v2`` branch (commit: ``0eac86b9``).
-A patch must then be applied to this branch to allow the E2 nodes in the gNB to connect correctly to the near-RT RIC.
-You can download the patch here:

-  - :download:`Flexric.patch <.patch/flexric.patch>`

-The patch does the following:

-  - Fixes issues with ASN1 criticality
-  - Allows for larger E2 Setup Request messages
-  - Changes the name of the requested metric in the ``RIC Subscription Request`` message and prints the content of the RIC Indication message
-  - Report metric: RLC DL transmitted SDU volume (as defined by ORAN TS)

-Note, in this version of FlexRIC the name of the requested metric in the ``RIC Subscription Request`` is hard-coded and cannot be easily changed in the xApp.
+In this tutorial, we use ``br-flexric`` branch (commit: ``1a3903a7``).

-FlexRIC requires the following dependencies to be installed (see `FlexRIC Installation Guide <https://gitlab.eurecom.fr/mosaic5g/flexric>`_ for details):
+FlexRIC requires the following dependencies to be installed (see `FlexRIC Installation Guide <https://gitlab.eurecom.fr/mosaic5g/flexric/-/tree/br-flexric>`_ for details):

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install swig libsctp-dev cmake-curses-gui libpcre2-dev python3 python3-dev
+  sudo apt-get install swig libsctp-dev python3 cmake-curses-gui python3-dev pkg-config libconfig-dev libconfig++-dev

 The FlexRIC installation is performed as follows: